Skip to content

 Winter Walks & Trails

 Snow dusted hillsides, the crunch of frozen grass underfoot, and our lochs and rivers sparkling in the winter sunshine.
-‘Tis the season to wrap up warm and embrace the sights and sounds of South Scotland.
+‘Tis the season to wrap up warm and embrace the sights and sounds of the South of Scotland.
 Whether you’re looking to work up an appetite for the holidays or heading out for a post-Christmas lunch walk along the meandering Tweed, there’s plenty of options to choose from.

 Families will enjoy the path along the River Tweed to the Union Chain Bridge and Paxton House also makes for a great walk for little legs.
 Alternatively, head to Harestanes, where the park and kids play park remain open through the winter.
-Another easy walk for is along the edge of the marshes and the Martyr’s stake in Wigtown and then onwards to the Bird Hide at the harbour to combine history and birdwatching all in one walk.
+Another easy walk for is along the edge of the marshes and the Martyr’s Stake in Wigtown and then onwards to the Bird Hide at the harbour to combine history and birdwatching all in one walk.

 Those in favour of a longer outing might enjoy a ramble around Threave Garden and Estate or at Glenwhan Gardens.
 Or even the Galloway Forest Park, Britain’s largest forest park offers a mixture of forest and lochside walking trails to suit various fitness levels.